yaroslaff/okerrstatusjs/README.md

 Main status page for each project usually called `index`, but set `status` to other value if you need.
 Changing `server` is not required, but it can save one small HTTP request and make status page little faster.

+To run it on [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/), clone this project and enable Pages for your site.

 # Other okerr resources
 - [Okerr main website](https://okerr.com/)
 - [Okerr-server source code repository](gitlab.com/yaroslaff/okerr-dev/) and [okerr server wiki doc](https://gitlab.com/yaroslaff/okerr-dev/wikis/)